d1hawkins/AI-EventPlanner/AZURE_DEPLOYMENT.md

 2. Go to your App Service resource
 3. Click on "Scale up (App Service plan)" to change the instance size
 4. Click on "Scale out (App Service plan)" to change the number of instances

+Since the MCP servers run within the same container as the main application, they will automatically scale with the App Service.